george-hawkins/olimex-esp8266/README.md

 21  | GPIO0
 22  | GPIO4

 With the board oriented so the antennae is at the bottom edge, pins 1 to 11 run from the upper left to lower left and then pins 12 to 22 run from the the lower right to the upper right.
+The five large pads, on the opposite edge to the antenna, are numbered 1 to 5 going right to left.

-The 5 pads on the upper edge are numbered 1 to 5 going right to left.
+It's important to be clear about the distinction between Olimex board pad numbers and the pin numbers of the ESP8266 chip.
+In the schematic linked to above you can see two things:

-Be clear about the distinction between Olimex board pad numbers and the pin numbers of the ESP8266 chip.
+* The chip at the center of the schematic with pin numbers, from 1 to 32, running anti-clockwise around the outside of the chip.
+For each pin _number_ there is a corresponding pin _name_ shown within the outline of the chip, e.g. pin 24 is `GPIO5`.

-In the schematic linked to above you can see both the pad numbers (as listed above) and the chip pin numbers, which run anti-clockwise around the chip from 1 to 32.
+* To the right there is the table that's reproduced above showing the mapping from chip pin _names_ to the board's pad _numbers_, e.g. `GPIO5` is broken out on pad 11 of the board.

 Serial cable
 ------------